coyotespike/gpt3-writer-starter/README.md

 - Get assets locally so they are bundled
 - Choose card style
 - Option to upload your own art or prompt
+- More copy for landing page
+- Filter images for the nsfw tag

 ## Pages
 Landing Page